This post has been corrected to remove phrasing that was copied from Wikipedia, Prof. Boerner’s Explanations, and Senate.gov.

 But when this happened to American forces in Pearl Harbor, national sentiment changed.

-On December 8-11th, 1941, Congress approved resolutions declaring war with Japan, Germany and Italy.
+Between December 8 and 11, 1941, Congress agreed to declare war with Japan, Germany and Italy.

 On June 4, 1942, Congress approved war resolutions against other Axis countries of Bulgaria, Hungary and ‘Rumania’.